-Mauritania is mostly a desert country, with a population of about 3.5 million and a GDP per capita of about US$1,160 (2011).
-As in many African countries, Mauritania’s recent mineral discoveries have buttressed growth and raised incomes.
-The mining sector has very strong potential.
-With more than 11 million tons exported in 2011 (valued at about US$1.5 billion), the country is the second largest African exporter of iron ore, and output is expected to increase to 18 million tons by 2015.
-Mauritania also exports gold and copper and has significant potential for more mineral production.
-In addition, Mauritania has become a modest offshore oil producer, and there are other prospects, for gas in particular.
+Mauritania is a mostly desert country, with a population of about 3.5 million and a gross domestic product (GDP) per capita of about $1,170, according to 2013 data.
+As in many African countries, Mauritania’s recent mineral discoveries have stimulated growth and raised incomes.
+In 2103, Mauritania exported more than 13 million tons of iron ore valued at about $1.4 billion, making it the second largest exporter in Africa.
+Iron ore output is expected to increase to 18 million tons by 2015.
+Mauritania also exports gold and copper, and has significant potential for increased mineral production.
+In addition, Mauritania has become a modest offshore oil producer, with offshore gas production expected to start in 2015.
 Mauritania’s waters have some of the most abundant fish stocks in the world.
-Industrial fishing exports 800,000 tons of fish per year and artisanal fishing catches are about 80,000 tons per year.
-Mauritania is also a significant livestock-producing country and has a strong potential for irrigated agriculture along the Senegal River under the regional Senegal River Basin Organization (OMVS).
-Mauritania’s ability to manage these resources and use the corresponding revenues in an inclusive manner will be key for its economic and social development.

-Mauritania is emerging from a succession of internal shocks that deeply affected its political environment and weighed heavily on its economic performance.
-After a bloodless military coup in 2005 followed by a return to democracy with elections in 2006-2007, the new Government engaged in constructive dialogue with development partners.
-With an agenda focusing on economic governance—a clear break from earlier practices—Mauritania was granted debt relief under the Highly Indebted Poor Country Initiative (HIPC) and the Multilateral Debt Relief Initiative (MDRI), and a new Poverty Reduction and Growth Facility (PRGF) was approved by the IMF.
-However, in August 2008, the civilian President elected the previous year was removed from office by another military coup.
+Mauritania is emerging from a series of internal shocks that deeply affected its political environment and weighed heavily on its economic performance.
+After a bloodless military coup in 2005, followed by a return to democracy with elections in 2006-2007, the new government engaged in constructive dialogue with development partners and Mauritania was granted debt relief under the Highly Indebted Poor Country Initiative (HIPC) and the Multilateral Debt Relief Initiative (MDRI).
+However, in August 2008, the civilian president elected the previous year was removed from office in another military coup.
 The political crisis led the international community to put most of its activities in Mauritania on hold.
-The World Bank, in accordance with OP/BP 7.30 (Dealings with De Facto Governments), also suspended its activities, and only started reengaging in September 2009, following the successful presidential elections of July 2009, which led to the establishment of a national unity government and the lifting of international sanctions.
-In March 2010, the IMF approved a three-year Extended Credit Facility (ECF) agreement for about US$118.1 million.
-Economic recovery was discussed at the Brussels Round Table in June 2010, at which time total pledges of US$3.2 billion (including US$365 million from the World Bank Group) were made for 2010-2015.
+The World Bank, in accordance with the operational policy and Bank procedure OP/BP 7.30 on “dealing with de facto governments” also suspended its activities.
+In September 2009, the World Bank started reengaging with Mauritania following a presidential election which established a national unity government and resulted in the lifting of international sanctions.

 While Mauritania faces multiple development challenges, three major and interrelated challenges stand out: (a) lack of inclusive growth; (b) lack of competitiveness; and (c) poor governance.